-If you are the petitioner in a probate or guardianship case, you must serve a special Zoom videoconference notification along with the standard paperwork.
+If you are the petitioner in a probate, guardianship, or conservatorship case, you must serve a special Zoom videoconference notification along with the standard notice paperwork for upcoming hearings.

-Because of COVID-19, the court is currently holding all hearings over Zoom videoconferencing.
+Because of COVID-19, the court began holding hearings over Zoom videoconferencing.
 If you can’t use video, you can participate by telephone.
+Recently, the court began allowing people to attend in person.
+However, the petitioner must serve the Zoom notification even if they plan to attend in person.

 Whenever the court schedules a probate hearing, the person asking for the court order (petitioner) must notify certain people.
-Now, there is a new Zoom service requirement in probate as well.
+During the COVID restrictions, there is a new Zoom service requirement in probate as well.

-If you don’t serve the Zoom notification, your probate/guardianship hearing will be rescheduled
+If you don’t serve the Zoom notification, your probate/guardianship hearing will be delayed several months

 The new Zoom service requirements in probate are that along with the normal paperwork, petitioners MUST serve two additional papers: